aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/createbdaproject.md

 * Navigate to AWS Console
 * Search for Bedrock in the "Services" search bar
 * Once in the Bedrock console, click on the "Projects" menu under Data Automation.
-* Then click the “Create Project” button
+* Then click the “Create project” button
-* Name the project “my-idpdemo-project”
+* Name the project “my-idpdemo-project” and click on “Create project” button

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_1_-_BDA_Projects.png" width="800" />

-## Step 2 : Add Standard Bluerint to the BDA Project
+## Step 2 : Add Standard Blueprint to the BDA Project

 Next we will add a set of standard blueprints to the project.
 These blueprints are provided by AWS out-of-the-box.

 * click the “Edit” button on the project we just created
-* Choose the ‘Custom Output’ tab, where we can see the Blueprints assigned to the project.
+* Choose the ‘Custom output’ tab, where we can see the Blueprints assigned to the project.

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_2_-_idpdemo_project.png" width="800" />

 *  Note the Project ID from the Project Details section (e.g., "c7ad285a4905" from the ARN "arn:aws:bedrock:XX-XXXX-X:XXXXXXXXXX:data-automation-project/c7ad285a4905"), you will need it while deploying the solution.
-* “Select from enable checkbox” in the Document Splitter section.
+* Select "Enable" checkbox in the Document Splitter section.
-* click the “Select from blueprint list” button.
+* Click the “Select from blueprint list” button from the "Add blueprint" dropdown menu.
 * Enter “US-Driver-License” into the search box, to find the “US-Driver-License” blueprint
 * Select and click “Add blueprints”